StackExchange/dnscontrol/documentation/styleguide.md

 someone in the future that may not be a professional developer or one that is as experienced as you.

-Remember what Brian Kernighan wrote: "Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it."
+Remember what Brian Kernighan wrote:

+> "Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." — _Brian Kernighan_

 Remember the [John Woods](http://wiki.c2.com/?CodeForTheMaintainer) quote: